Debra Winger Talks ‘The Lovers’ — And Why She Loves Kendrick Lamar

 When you think back, was there something ultimately satisfying in those long, epic film shoots?

 It was pretty brutal.
 But I think it’s all in the rich tapestry.
 I’ll probably end up quoting Rilke here and not myself because if you have a Rilke quote that says what you want to say, why would you say it?
 “The road from inwardness to greatness passes through sacrifice.”
-I always feel like when I’m in the teeth of something really — well, when I was younger, I thought it was awful.
-Now I see those awful moments as great opportunities even though I’m suffering.
+I always feel that when I’m in the teeth of something — well, when I was younger, I thought it was awful.
+Now I see those awful moments as great opportunities.

 It reminds me of Shadowlands.
 There’s that amazing line that you have: “The pain is part of the happiness.”